mirofrankovic/m-profile-project-01/README.md

 * **Optimizilla** was used to further compress the images with custom compression options.
 ![optimizilla](https://user-images.githubusercontent.com/28025554/113716949-01fc8100-96e3-11eb-8204-c0b53026876c.PNG)

 ## TESTING

 **UX STORIES TESTING**

 **As a teacher/student: I want to view the reason of the rise of the Roman Empire and also why the Roman Empire was in crisis.**

 In the section "Timeline", is a line with a specific Roman emperors who were representing their time where Roman Empire was rising and also a time where Roman Empire was in crisis.
-Also, the buttons will navigate user for more details.
+Also, the buttons such like **Read more** or **Want to see more?** will navigate user for more details.
 Also, using slide effect will navigate user from section to another section for more information in this historical context.

 **As a teacher/student: I want to contact the editor for a meeting or further discussion.**